cea-wismar/SES_Tbx_Matlab/README.md

 KNOWN BUGS, NOTES, TODO

+- This toolbox is known to be incompatible with Matlab R2020b.

 - All node information in the program need to be set by clicking the respective confirm button.
 If you forget to click it, information stays visible in the